HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 Merge-CIPolicy .\Policy.xml -OutputFilePath .\Policy1.xml
 ```

-It essentially merges a policy with itself, adding `_0` to each ID and SingerID of the xml nodes which is easily removable using WDACConfig module, **although it's not necessary to remove them at all, they are perfectly fine.**
+It essentially merges a policy with itself, adding `_0` to each ID and SignerID of the xml nodes which is easily removable using WDACConfig module, **although it's not necessary to remove them at all, they are perfectly fine.**

 <br>